greenplum-db/gpdb/gpdb-doc/markdown/admin_guide/ddl/ddl-index.html.md

 ## <a id="scan_cover"></a>About Indexes on Expressions

 An index column need not be just a column of the underlying table, but can be a function or scalar expression computed from one or more columns of the table.
-This useful to obtain fast access to a table based on the results of computations.
+This is useful to obtain fast access to a table based on the results of computations.

 For example, a common way to do case-insensitive comparisons is to use the `lower()` function: